61%

 Of course, Smite isn't very viable in lane, so don't take it.

-As a final note, you can build your Sorcerer's Shoes a bit later when laning, since you don't need to roam around as much.
+As a final note, you can build your Sorcerer's Shoes a bit later when laning, since you don't need to get around as much.
 You can also grab Catalyst the Protector earlier to improve your sustain in lane, since you don't need much AP for last-hitting minions.

 Build 2: Draining you dry